wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

 {: align="middle"}
 <hr /><br />

-Apparently, Figure 3 is the HTML source of Github's contribution calendar.
+Apparently, Figure 3 is the HTML source of Github's contribution calendar with all metadata.
+Till now, we have solved the static part of the problem, i.e. how the elements are orgnized.
+Next, we focus on the dynamic part and seek ways of inserting the elements and metadata into the static page at runtime.

+The technique we employ is called Asynchronous Javascript and XML (ajax).
+The design is straightforward: when the page is loading, a request for the aforementioned URL is sent by the browser.
+On reception of the response, HTML elements that constitute the calendar are parsed and inserted into the document.
+On most platforms, the asynchronous request can be handled using the built-in XMLHttpRequest (XHR) class.

 ### Adding CSS